PPBDS/tutorial.helpers/vignettes/instructions.md

 The link will be formatted correctly once the tutorial is knitted.
 Section introductions will often have two parts: the introductory text as above and a plot which will be replicated in that section of the tutorial.
 Those two parts are generally separated by a triple hash.

-After the last Exercise in a Section, you should put a triple hash and then give a two sentence summary about what this Exercise accomplished.
+After the last Exercise in a Section, you should put a triple hash and then give a two sentence summary about what this Section accomplished.
 A Section is a 20 minute transfer of knowledge from you to the student.
 At the beginning, you mentioned its purpose.
 Conclude by tying things back to that original purpose.
 Often, these "purposes" will be fairly trivial: You promised to go through an example of a scatter plot and, in fact, you did.
 And that is OK!
 We are not writing poetry.
 Not every Section leads to salvation.

 One or two high quality links, specifically relevant to this Section, should be included/explained at either the beginning or end of a Section, unless the Section is very short.